patrines3/patrines3/README.md

 ### Hi there 👋

 My name is Patricia and I'm Data Analyst with over ten years of experience in the Tech industry.
-I am skilled in Python, SQL, and Tableau with a strong passion for uncovering data insights.
+I am skilled in Excel, Python, SQL, and Tableau with a strong passion for uncovering data insights.

 My expertise in data science is complemented by my extensive consulting, operations, and project management background, which allows me to take a unique approach when analyzing problems and exploring creative solutions.